Actindo-AG/Documentation/README.md

 - *git merge [branch_name]*
   Use this command to include all changes from the branch you are indicating in the command into the branch you are currently working on.
 Replace the *[branch_name]* with the name of the branch from which you want to include the changes.
 For instance, to include the changes of the main branch into a feature branch, you have to switch to the feature branch and use the command *git merge main*.

-- *git fetch*
+- *git fetch origin*
   Use this command to get all commits and files from the remote repo into your local repo and see what other team members has been working on.
+To include these changes, you have to use the *git merge* command.
+Alternatively, you can use the *git pull* command to perform both commands (the *fetch* and the *merge* command) at once.

 - *clear*
   Use this command to clear the terminal.